Free Rhode Island Arrests & Criminal Records: Search Anyone

 Government agencies may sometimes have online rosters that make it easy and quick to find out if someone is in jail; these tools are usually free for public consumption.
 County sheriff’s offices and city jails that do not have an online arrest report can be contacted via phone or by visiting the law enforcement of concern.

-Rhode Island has 5 counties all of which have sheriff’s office departments that can be used to locate Rhode Island arrest records.
-Rhode Island is among a handful of states with a unified correctional system, and all the county sheriff’s offices fall under The Rhode Island Division of Sheriffs which works in conjunction with the Rhode Island Department of Corrections (RIDOC).3
+Rhode Island is among a handful of states with a unified correctional system, and all the county sheriff’s offices fall under The RI Division of Sheriffs which works in conjunction with the Rhode Island Department of Corrections (RIDOC).3

 This means that all arrestees and pre-trial detainees in the counties are held under the jurisdiction and administration of the Rhode Island Department of Corrections—thus, all the online rosters in use are shared with the Department of Corrections.